Josecc/AVX-Analysis/README.md

 ### Preparing your computer

 Make sure you are running on a single core.
 Running on a single core can be done by going into the BIOS options during startup.
 This will provide the best results by ensuring control of the experiment.
-Compile two versions of the code in GCC with the flags:
+Compile two versions of the code with GCC:

-- `-o avx_enabled -03 -march=native`
-- `-o avx_disabled -03 -march=native -mno-sse4`
+- `gcc -o avx_enabled.app -O3 -march=native avx_performance.c`
+- `gcc -o avx_disabled.app -O3 -march=native -mno-sse4 avx_performance.c`

 These ensure optimization for your cpu, one with AVX and one without.

-If you are unsure if your CPU supports AVX, feel free to look at the assembly code and try to identify `VADDPD` instructions in the `avx_enabled` program.
+If you are unsure if your CPU supports AVX, feel free to look at the assembly code and try to identify `VADDPD` instructions in assembly after creating it with:

+- `gcc -o avx_enabled.asm -O3 -march=native -S avx_performance.c`

 ### Running the code